 According to the Working Group on Utah Earthquake Probabilities (WGUEP), there is a 57% probability of one or more M6.0 or higher happening in the region in the next 50 years.
 Joe Dougherty, spokesman for the Utah Department of Emergency Management also said recently “It has been about 300 years since the last one happened and they happen about every 300 years along the Wasatch fault”.

 Here’s what you need to know when purchasing Utah earthquake insurance: You need to be aware of the deductible and waiting period that may apply with insurance application.
 The Utah Department of Insurance estimates that only 18% of homeowners have earthquake insurance because it’s expensive.
+Find out the cost of earthquake insurance by getting a free quote.

 The Deductibles on Earthquake Insurance